dances-with-clouds/inrarec/README.md

 But soon after I started to use them, I realized they did not quite fit my personal needs.
-So I started to write a small script that would do the every day work for me, and it started with just 5 lines of code for cron, that would download a few hours of songs from a radio station and burn them onto a CD, so I could enjoy the music the next day while driving my truck, without getting bored and annoyed by being forced to listen to the "heavy rotation" loop that most FM radio station transmit these days and that simply drive my mad.
+So I started to write a small script that would do the every day work for me.
+It started with just 5 lines of code for a cron job that downloaded a few hours of songs from a radio station and burned them onto a CD, so I could enjoy the music the next day while driving my truck, without getting bored and annoyed by being forced to listen to the "heavy rotation" loop that most FM radio station transmit these days and that simply drive my mad.
 I hate hearing the